anthonyjdella/level-up-with-twilio-studio/README.md

-# Level Up with Twilio Studio: Protoype, enhance, and share your Workflows
+# Level Up with Twilio Studio: Prototype, enhance, and share your Workflows
-On January 24, 2023, for a [Twilio Webinar](https://www.twilio.com/events), I presented a workshop about [Twilio Studio](https://www.twilio.com/en-us/serverless/studio).
+On January 24, 2023, for a [Twilio Webinar](https://interactive.twilio.com/level-up-with-studio-prototype-enhance-and-share-your-workflows-webinar), I presented a workshop about [Twilio Studio](https://www.twilio.com/en-us/serverless/studio).

-This repo contains the accompanying code for that webinar.
+This repo contains the accompanying code & resources for that webinar.

 ## Video Recording
-If you'd like, you can watch the webinar for FREE here: # Level Up with Twilio Studio: Protoype, enhance, and share your Workflows
+If you'd like, you can watch the webinar for FREE here: [Level Up with Twilio Studio: Prototype, enhance, and share your Workflows](https://interactive.twilio.com/level-up-with-studio-prototype-enhance-and-share-your-workflows-webinar)
 > Just sign up with an email address and Twilio will send you the link

+For the Agenda, check [AGENDA.md](/AGENDA.md)

 ## About Studio